Niloy-Chakraborty/IMU9250-I2C-MUX-Sensor-Fusion/README.md

 If not check your connections.

 ## CSV Files
-The code generates two csv files , one -*Data.csv* for sensor fusion files and the other for *9axis.csv* for storing the Accel,Gyro and Magnetometer Values.
+The code generates two csv files , one *Data.csv* for sensor fusion files and the other for *9axis.csv* for storing the Accel,Gyro and Magnetometer Values.